Miguel Ángel Pires: Career

 businessman Lázaro Báez.
 Pires gained the support and confidence of Báez after having befriended the latter's son.
 Through Báez, he met Máximo Kirchner, son of the then and current presidents, and as a result he met Néstor Kirchner himself.

 Between 2009 and 2010, Pires established the firms MP Sports SA, Building Sports SA, and PIRVI SA Paralelamente.
-He formed these businesses together with his then boyfriend, Cristian Villalba.
+He formed these businesses together with his then boyfriend, Mateo Magadán.

 Pires works, or has worked, as an agent for many major Argentinian soccer players, including Nelson Benítez, Matías Sánchez, Mauricio Carrasco, Agustín Orión, Pablo Lugüercio, Juan Sebastián Verón, Gastón Fernández, Maximiliano Núñez, Jonatan Silva, Mauricio Carrasco, and Mariano González.
 He is closely connected to the team Estudiantes.

 Before becoming involved directly with Kirchner, Pires was reportedly engaged in a money-laundering operation with Báez that involved the Racing Club.

 The Seprin website reported in 2012 that “at least 8 very important politicians washed money via the transfer of players and this is the basis of the fortune of Miguel Pires y Cristian Villalba.”
 The site outlined in detail Pires' involvement in the sale and purchase of players and money laundering, and his ties with Báez.
 Seprin also stated that the Fiscal Investigative Unit had been looking into Pires’ finances, but did not look beyond his financial dealings with Báez and other principals in this particular case.

 In May 2013, journalist Jorge Lanata of the television program Periodismo Para Todos (Journalism for All) charged in a now-famous report on high-level government corruption that Pires, when selling the contracts of various soccer players to the team Racing, had been serving as a front man for Kirchner and Kirchner's son Máximo, in accordance with an arrangement made with them and Baez in 2005.
 Among the players were Marcos Cáceres, Pablo Lugüercio, Leandro González, Rubén Ramírez, Nicolás Cabrera, Pablo Lugüercio, Gabriel Mercado, and Nicolás Pellerano.

 The purchases had allegedly been a way of laundering money and are considered an important part of the web of corruption surrounding the administrations of Kirchner and his wife, Cristina Fernández de Kirchner, known as the “K money trail.”